ISPR rejects Indian disinformation on LoC situation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor has termed the Indian claims of cross LoC action in Pakistan and possession of bodies as mere propaganda.
+RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor has termed the Indian allegations of cross LoC action of Pakistan and possession of bodies as mere propaganda.

-"Such blatant lies and staged dramas are Indians’ disinformation manoeuvres to divert attention of the world from increased atrocities by the Indian occupation forces inside the Indian Held Jammu and Kashmir," the DG ISPR said in a rebuttal on Twitter to the latest propaganda from India.
+“Such blatant lies and stage dramas are Indians’ disinformation manoeuvres to divert attention of the world from increased atrocities by the Indian occupation forces inside the Indian Held Jammu and Kashmir,” the DG ISPR said in a befitting response on Twitter to latest propaganda from India.

-RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor has termed the Indian claims of cross LoC action in Pakistan and possession of bodies as mere propaganda.
+RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor has termed the Indian allegations of cross LoC action of Pakistan and possession of bodies as mere propaganda.

-"Such blatant lies and staged dramas are Indians’ disinformation manoeuvres to divert attention of the world from increased atrocities by the Indian occupation forces inside the Indian Held Jammu and Kashmir," the DG ISPR said in a rebuttal on Twitter to the latest propaganda from India.
+“Such blatant lies and stage dramas are Indians’ disinformation manoeuvres to divert attention of the world from increased atrocities by the Indian occupation forces inside the Indian Held Jammu and Kashmir,” the DG ISPR said in a befitting response on Twitter to latest propaganda from India.